-Gonzaga University's Department of Nursing seeks to fill a 9-month, full time, tenure-track faculty position beginning in fall 2019.
-This individual will teach primarily in the MSN and DNP programs, although must be willing to teach across all nursing programs.
-The successful candidate will have demonstrated competence in teaching, advising, and curriculum development.
-Interested faculty must be willing to relocate to the Spokane area.
+Gonzaga University's Department of Nursing seeks to fill a 9-month, full-time tenure-track faculty position beginning fall 2019.
+The department is interested in applicants with expertise in either psychiatric-mental health, medical-surgical, or population–based nursing, as well as experience teaching campus-based and online didactic courses and practicum/clinical courses.
+The ideal candidate will have the expertise to teach across all nursing programs.
+If hired, the candidate must be willing to relocate to the Spokane area.

-The BSN program is a campus-based program.
-MSN and DNP didactic courses are offered online; the practicum courses are arranged in students' home communities and include intensive on-campus sessions.
+The BSN program is a campus-based program that is offered during fall and spring semesters.
+MSN and DNP didactic courses are offered online; the practicum courses for the Graduate program are arranged in students' home communities and include intensive on-campus sessions.
 Graduate programs are offered on a 12-month basis.

-Earned PhD in Nursing or Doctor of Nursing Practice (DNP) degree (a doctoral degree in a related field is acceptable if the master's degree is in nursing).
+Earned Doctor of Nursing Practice (DNP) degree or PhD in Nursing (a doctoral degree in a related field is acceptable if the master's degree is in nursing).

 Master of Science degree in nursing (a master's degree in a related field is acceptable if the doctoral degree is in nursing).

-Eligible for an unencumbered Washington state RN license and advanced practice license (if applicable).
+Eligible for an unencumbered Washington state RN license.

 Demonstrated scholarship (e.g., clinical practice, presentations, and/or publications) and demonstrated ability to articulate a specific agenda for scholarly work and/or research.